 Once I subconsciously accepted my gruesome fate (or at least when I recollect this experience it seems like that’s how it happened), the sun was starting to rise and the room became a shade brighter.
 Once I saw this, I immediately felt a bit better.

-Within the next half an hour I was straight, and the level of happiness that struck me once I realized I was back to normal was something unexplainable.
+Within the next 30 minutes I was sober, and the level of happiness that struck me once I realized I was back to normal was unexplainable.

 I imagine that’s how people feel when their first child is born or something like that, and this was most likely even better than that.
 It was pure bliss.